Thought leadership communication

 Building successful thought leadership – a guide

-1. Define topics & core
+1. Define

-messages The company demonstrates in-depth expertise and (solution) competence within the industry or niche and shares well-founded and original insights.
+topics & core messages The company demonstrates in-depth expertise and (solution) competence within the industry or niche and shares well-founded and original insights.
 Messages should be concise, unique and recognisable.

-2. Understand the
+2. Understand

-3. Ensure consistency
+3. Ensure

-and authenticity Regular publications such as blog posts, white papers or studies strengthen the position.
+consistency and authenticity Regular publications such as blog posts, white papers or studies strengthen the company’s position.
 Disseminating messages via blogs, social media and newsletters helps to build a broad and consistent presence.
 Self-promotion should be avoided; instead, the focus should be on fact-based content with genuine added value.

-4. Targeting
+4. Targeting relevant media Establishing

-relevant media Contact with specialist media and industry publications offers the opportunity to boost reach and credibility through guest articles or interviews.
+contact with specialist media and industry publications offers the opportunity to boost reach and credibility through guest articles or interviews.

-5. Influencing the industry
+5. Influencing

-6. Expanding networks
+6. Expanding

-A strong network of journalists, experts and insiders increases the visibility of thought leaders and opens up new channels for thought leadership.
+networks A strong network of journalists, experts and insiders increases the visibility of thought leaders and opens up new channels for thought leadership.

-7. Identifying suitable individuals
+7. Identifying

-Not everyone is suited to being a thought leader.
+suitable candidates Not everyone is suited to being a thought leader.
 The best candidates are CEOs, senior executives or subject matter experts with passion and in-depth expertise.

 Conclusion